tylerhou/site-old/content/posts/iterators-generators-python.md

     return total
 ```

-In other languages with iterators, one has to make a more conscious effort to
-use them.

 Defining an iterator for a data structure also lets you pass that data
 structure into other functions that only rely on the "sequence" interface of
 iterators.

 ## Generators

-Generators are, roughly, functions that "yield" one or more values through the
+Generators are, roughly, objects (created from generator functions) that
+"yield" one or more values through the iterator interface.
+Since they implement
-iterator interface.
-Generators were unique to Python until the standardization
-of coroutines in C++20.
-Generators are objects that implement the iterator
-interface; that is, you can call `next` on them.
+the iterator interface, you can call `next` on them.

 ```python